Attackers actively fool many people these days.

 - Phishing

-In Phishing, an attacker sends emails or text messages to the victim where the attacker pretends to be a known person to the victim like old friend, office colleague, newly joined boss etc. When they trick the victim to open the malicious link, install any malicious software which can steal the victim’s information from the device or even locks the device requesting money to unlock, or even hack the device.
+In Phishing, an attacker sends emails or text messages to the victim.
+Where the attacker pretends to be a known person to the victim like old friend, office colleague, newly joined boss etc. When they trick the victim to open the malicious link.
+Install any malicious software which can steal the victim’s information from the device.
+Even locks the device requesting money to unlock, or even hack the device.

-Once a device is hacked, the attacker then can do any money transfer, purchases or even stealing every personal information of the victim.
+Once a device is hacked.
+The attacker then can do any money transfer.
+And Purchases or even stealing every personal information of the victim.

 - Email Phishing scam

 Attackers send multiple emails tricking victims to click on the link and provide personal information.
-Like an attacker can send the email saying your gmail password is expired to change the password click on the following link and fill the details.
+Click on the following link and fill the details.

-Actual gmail link is “anyemail.gmail.com”, an attacker can send from the generated email which tricks the victim into believing it came from the valid user like follows.
+The actual Gmail link is “anyemail.gmail.com” An attacker can send from the generated email.
+Which tricks the victim into believing it came from the valid user like follows.

 “anyemail.gmaiil.com” or “anyemail.gmaill.com”.